kalaspuff/tomodachi/README.md

 tomodachi run service/app.py --loop uvloop --production --log-level warning --logger json
 ```

-Here\'s a breakdown of the arguments and why they would be good for
+Here's a breakdown of the arguments and why they would be good for
 these kinds of environments.

 - `--loop uvloop`: This argument sets the event loop implementation to `uvloop`, which is known to be faster than the default `asyncio` loop.
 This can help improve the performance of your service.
 However, you should ensure that `uvloop` is installed in your environment before using this option.

 - `--production`: This argument disables the file watcher that restarts the service on file changes and hides the startup info banner.
-This is important in a production environment where you don\'t want your service to restart every time a file changes.
+This is important in a production environment where you don't want your service to restart every time a file changes.
 It also helps to reduce unnecessary output in your logs.

 - `--log-level warning`: This argument sets the minimum log level to `warning`.
-In a production environment, you typically don\'t want to log every single detail of your service\'s operation.
+In a production environment, you typically don't want to log every single detail of your service's operation.
 By setting the log level to `warning`, you ensure that only important messages are logged.

   If your infrastructure supports rapid collection of log entries and you see a clear benefit of including logs of log level `info`, it would make sense to use `--log-level info` instead of filtering on at least `warning`.

 - `--logger json`: This argument sets the log formatter to output logs in JSON format.
 This is useful in a production environment where you might have a log management system that can parse and index JSON logs for easier searching and analysis.

 You can also set these options using environment variables.
 This can be
-useful if you\'re deploying your service in a containerized environment
+useful if you're deploying your service in a containerized environment
 like Docker or Kubernetes, where you can set environment variables in
-your service\'s configuration.
-Here\'s how you would set the same
+your service's configuration.
+Here's how you would set the same
 options using environment variables:

 ```bash